DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

 had been in another city when we met, if we had walked in another neighborhood, if we had gone to another salon.
 Do we really think that she is unique?
-She is just one of countless many”…and how many are there on the Internet, sending notifications to others about going out for a coffee, a drink, or going on a date, and never seeing this person again?
+She is just one of countless many”…and how many are there on the internet, sending notifications to others about going out for a coffee, a drink, or going on a date, and never seeing this person again?
-On the Internet, many romances end every day before even starting.
+On the internet, many romances end every day before even starting.
 Singles who try to pick up others online know this after having come across many people with whom a nice love story would have been possible.
-Multiply this by millions, and this sensation contributes to making the generation of Internet lovers nostalgic, yet disillusioned in facing the brutality of technologically advanced and liberalized relationships.
+Multiply this by millions, and this sensation contributes to making the generation of internet lovers nostalgic, yet disillusioned in facing the brutality of technologically advanced and liberalized relationships.
 They face so many failures, and do this all while confronting the fragility of connections and the difficulty of creating a strong couple